Code-Institute-Submissions/marybees/README.md

 [Javascript Validator](http://beautifytools.com/javascript-validator.php)

+Extensive testing on chromebook during development.
+Heroku app tested on iPhone11 and One Plus 7T Pro mobile phones.
+Responsiveness was slower on the iPhone.
+Checkout form styling - form fieldsets not adhering to bootstrap styling i.e should have a dark border and no border-radius on both phones.
+Functionality as expected.
+Same for some of the buttons.

 Bugs:

-* Checkout form styling - form fieldsets not adhering to bootstrap styling i.e should have a dark border and no border-radius.

-* Testing on heroku app limited as static and media files were not loading.

 * Resolved: Brand name querying - ampersand (&) is a special character in querying so company brandnames containing  (&) - the & must be replaced or the query doesn't return any result.
 Here it is replaced with the word 'and.